-Digital nomad has recently become a bit of a buzzword.
-It refers to a location-independent person who combines work with travel using digital technology.
+Digital nomad has become a bit of a buzzword.
 Digital nomads are usually freelancers, contractors and business owners whose work doesn’t bound them to one location.
 They can basically work from anywhere in the world.
 Keep reading to find out how to become one!

 Working in digital offers some of the best opportunities for remote work.
 Since all your projects are based online, you can work from anywhere, as long as you have wifi access!
 A dream come true for travel lovers?
 Absolutely.

-You’ll be amazed where working as a digital nomad can take you, so if you too want to go freelance, wave goodbye to the boring 9-5 and embrace the life of travel, then read on!
+You’ll be amazed where the digital nomad lifestyle can take you, so if you too want to go freelance, wave goodbye to the 9-5, and embrace the life of travel, then read on!

 Before you go freelance…